Peter Ungar

 Peter S. Ungar (born May 4, 1963) is an American paleoanthropologist and evolutionary biologist.

 Life

 Peter S. Ungar is Distinguished Professor and Director of the Environmental Dynamics Program at the University of Arkansas.
-Before arriving at Arkansas, he taught at the Johns Hopkins School of Medicine and the Duke University Medical Center.
+Before arriving at Arkansas, he taught at the Johns Hopkins School of Medicine and Duke University Medical Center.

 Ungar is known primarily for his work on the role of diet in human evolution.
-He has spent thousands of hours observing wild apes and other primates in the rainforests of Latin America and Southeast Asia, studied fossils from tyrannosaurids to Neandertals, documented oral health of the Hadza Hunter-Gatherers of Tanzania, and developed new techniques for using advanced surface analysis technologies to tease information about diet from tooth shape and patterns of use wear.
+He has spent thousands of hours observing wild apes and other primates in the rainforests of Latin America and Southeast Asia, studied fossils from tyrannosaurids to Neandertals, documented the oral health of the Hadza hunter-gatherers of Tanzania, and developed new techniques for using advanced surface analysis technologies to extract dietary information from tooth shape and wear patterns.